BozhenJIANG/KAN-for-SPLF/README.md

 If the code provided is helpful in your research, kindly cite the original paper:

 > Bozhen Jiang, Yidi Wang, Qin Wang, Hua Geng and Yanni Li.
-"A Novel Interpretable Short-term Probabilistic Load Forecasting Method based on Kolmogorov-Arnold Networks" TechRxiv, 2024.
+"A Novel Interpretable Short-term Probabilistic Load Forecasting Method based on Kolmogorov-Arnold Networks" TechRxiv, September 19, 2024.
+DOI: 10.36227/techrxiv.172676826.67820105/v1